 2. Why Having Fun Is Crucial

 In the past, some of the batting drills that kids were encouraged to practice took a lot of fun out of the game.
-Peter explores the modern belief that you will get better results if you have more fun whilst practicing technique, and offers some great examples you can try at home straight away.
+Peter explores the modern belief that you’ll get better results if you have more fun whilst practising technique.
+Also, he offers some great examples that you can try, straight away, at home.

 3. Appreciating Players Natural Flair

 No two players are ever exactly the same.
-And while the importance of proper technique is crucial, we always need to be careful not to suppress a player’s natural style and flair.
+So, while the importance of proper technique is crucial, we always need to be careful not to suppress a player’s natural style and flair.

 4. Comparing David Warner and Chris Rogers

-Peter briefly explores the differences between the batting styles of Australian Cricket stars David Warner and Chris Rogers, and why even though they are very different, they have both been successful at the highest level.
+Peter briefly explores the differences between the batting styles of Australian Cricket stars David Warner and Chris Rogers.
+Also, explaining why even though they are very different, they have both been successful at the highest level.

 5. The Most Common Batting Mistake

-For many years, coaches have been teaching players to hold their bat with the “V” between their thumb, and their index finger lining up with the blade of the bat.
+For many years, coaches have been teaching players to hold their bat with the “V” between their thumb.
+As well as placing their index finger lining up with the blade of the bat.

-Peter explains why this is one of the worst habits you can pick up as a young batsman or woman and shows you a more effective approach.
+Also, Peter explains why this is one of the worst habits you can pick up as a young batsman or woman.
+Plus, he shows you a more effective approach.

 6. Waiting For The Ball To Come To You

-Peter explores why it’s crucial that you wait for the ball to come into your perfect hitting zone instead of chasing it, which often leads to lofting the ball, making it easy to catch.
+Lastly, Peter explores why it’s crucial that you wait for the ball to come into your perfect hitting zone.
+This is instead of chasing the ball, which often leads to lofting the ball, making it easy to catch.